blitzmax-itspeedway-net/sandbox/bmax-installer/README.md

 # Command Line

+NOTE: This should be based on something like "apt"

 ```
 bmax --version      Application version
 bmax list           List all modules
 bmax show <module>  Show module detail

 bmax --debug        Produced a CSV containing all module data

+THESE ARE IN PROGESS AND ARE EXPERIMENTAL
+bmax install [--default|--in <folder>]	Installs latest release of Blitzmax
+	--default							Install in default location
+	--in <folder>						Specify the installation directory

+bmax install <package|module>			Installs latest package or module

+FROM HERE ARE NOT IMPLEMENTED:
+bmax upgrade

+bmax update <package|module>
+bmax install <package|module>
+bmax uninstall <package|module>

 # NOTES